dicelab-rhul/game-formaliser/README.md

 ## Overview

-This is a framework for autoformalising natural language game descriptions into their Prolog specification using Large Language Models.
+This is a framework for autoformalising natural language game-theoretical scenarios into their Prolog specification using Large Language Models.

 ## Installation